hillmanlab/Shahsavarani_et_al/README.md

   This folder contains a script that outlines the fundamental steps for preprocessing raw WFOM data.

   _Analysis Folder_:
-  Within this folder, you can find codes related to conducting correlation analysis and non-negative least squares fits on the preprocessed WFOM data.
+  Within this folder, you can find scripts related to conducting correlation analysis and non-negative least squares fits on the preprocessed WFOM data.
 The analysis is divided into five consecutive steps, where each step relies on the results of the previous step(s).
 It indicates that the analysis is iterative and builds upon the outcomes of earlier stages.
-To ensure the successful execution of these analysis steps, it is important to add the "Auxiliary_Codes" folder to the MATLAB path.
+To ensure the successful execution of these analysis steps, it is important to add the "Auxiliary_Code" folder to the MATLAB path.